MikeAmputer/clickhouse-flow/README.md

 </p>

 > [!Note]
-> This is unofficial tool.
+> This is an unofficial tool.
 > ClickHouse is a registered trademark of ClickHouse, Inc. https://clickhouse.com

 ## Quick Setup